Vehicle Lemon Law Protections in Saudi Arabia

 What is this right?

-Saudi Arabia has specific protections for new vehicle buyers:
+Saudi Arabia has specific protections for vehicle buyers, backed by active MOC enforcement:

 • Manufacturer warranty: New vehicles come with a manufacturer's warranty (typically 3-5 years or a mileage limit).
-Dealers must honour the warranty as stated.
+Dealers must honour the warranty exactly as stated — they cannot impose extra conditions not in the original warranty document.

 • Replacement or refund: If a new vehicle has a major defect that the dealer cannot fix after repeated repair attempts (typically 3-4 tries for the same issue), you can demand a replacement vehicle or full refund.

-• Recall compliance: Dealers must carry out manufacturer recalls at no cost to the owner.
-The MoC publishes recall notices on its website.
+• Recall compliance: Dealers must carry out manufacturer recalls at no cost.
+The MOC publishes recall notices on its website and app — Saudi Arabia has an active vehicle recall database.

-• Odometer fraud: Tampering with a vehicle's odometer or misrepresenting mileage is a criminal offence.
+• Odometer fraud: Tampering with a vehicle's odometer or misrepresenting mileage is a criminal offence under the Commercial Fraud Law.

-• Used vehicles: Sellers must disclose known defects, accident history, and any modifications.
-Hiding material defects is fraud.
+• Used vehicles: Sellers must disclose known defects, accident history, and modifications.
+The Mowthiq inspection programme provides vehicle history reports.

 When does it apply?